kbase/groups/README.md

   depending on the sort order. `asc` and `desc` sorts will include requests with modification dates, respectively, after and before the `excludeupto` date, non-inclusive.
   This can be used to page through the requests if needed.
+* `resourcetype` - the type of a resource, for example `workspace`.
+If this parameter is present `resource` must also be present.
+See that parameter for an explanation of the effects.
+* `resource` - a resource ID, for example `56` for the `workspace` resource type.
+If this parameter is present, the `resourcetype` parameter must also be present and only requests involving that resource will be returned.

 Examples: